jerwintuchi/js-metacrafters/README.md

 ## Description

 This repository houses a collection of projects from my metacrafters courses.
-It includes two main files:

 The projects in this repo are purely for educational purposes and practical learning.